Coloured Stone: Support for Aboriginal causes

 On the first day of an April 1998 outdoor gig, Wild Water opened for Coloured Stone and Regurgitator at Brown's Mart Community Arts Centre.
 On the third day the band went to Jabiru, Northern Territory, to play at the Sports and Social Club.
 At dawn on day four, Coloured Stone travelled to Jabiluka to play on a makeshift stage in support of the Mirrar people's protest blockade of the road to a uranium mine on Mirrar land.

 From March to August 2001, Lawrie and fellow Aboriginal musician Barry Cedric took part in a songwriting workshop for Aboriginal youth at Yarrabah.
 The young people learned to play musical instruments, compose a song and set it to music.
 At the end, six youths went to Cairns to record their song, "One Fire", in a recording studio.

+Four of Coloured Stone's songs have been recognised as important resources for Australian teachers and educators to employ when discussing topics such as reconciliation, and Aboriginal and Torres Strait Islander cultures, contributions and histories.
+These pieces include, Island of Greed, No more boomerang (based on Oodgeroo Noonuccal's poem of the same name), Black Boy and Human Love.

 In the media

 "A Rare Gem: Coloured Stone" is an episode of 2013 TV series Desperate Measures, which features the band.